dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 #### Weak Clones

 Breakage could be avoided by introducing weak clones of the current warrant attributes with the described meaning of conserving.
 They would mean the same as the current (strong) warrant attributes for non-higher-order functions.
 The DIP author considers this option to be less desirable because the weak attributes
 * need new syntax,
-* have a very limited scope, therfore
+* have a very limited scope, therefore
 * fear to have almost no adoption by developers.

 One should mention that `pure`, when it meant strongly pure,